Newsletters

 5. Exercise

 Mounting research shows that exercise can reduce the number and severity of colds, probably because it reduces stress and boosts overall health.
-A 2011 study also found that people who did aerobic exercise five or more days a week experienced 43 percent fewer colds over a 12-week period than couch potatoes did.
+A 2011 study also found that people who did aerobic exercise five or more days a week experienced 43 percent fewer colds over 12 weeks than couch potatoes did.

 Aim for a moderate cardio workout (brisk walking or more) for at least 45 minutes, five days a week.
 If you have a cold, light exercise might make you feel better, but don’t overdo it.